 Can I reply to a reply that someone left me on a post?

 - No. This is one of those things about Tumblr that doesn’t make sense.
-Copy the text into a post, reply there, and hope that they’ll see it, or get Missing e (see last section).
+Copy the text into a post, reply there, and hope that they’ll see it, or get XKIt or Missing e (see last section).

 How do I tag asks?